In Preparation. Regna Darnell, Joshua Smith, and Clint Westman, eds. Land, Language, Locatives.

 2010 HOAA 6.

 Critical Studies In History of Anthropology

-Regna Darnell and Stephen O. Murray, eds.
+Regna Darnell, Stephen O. Murray and Robert M. Oppenheim, eds.
 Lincoln: University of Nebraska Press.

 (With Series Introductions by the Editors)